chevere/workflow/README.md

 ## Debugging

-When working with this package you may want to debug the Workflow to ensure that the jobs are declared as expected.
+When working with this package you may want to debug the Workflow to ensure that the jobs are properly configured and will execute in the expected order.

+### Graph Inspection

+The most powerful debugging tool is the Jobs graph.
+It shows job names organized by execution levels, where:

+* Jobs at the same level run in parallel
+* Each level must complete before the next level starts
+* Job dependencies determine level placement

 To debug a Workflow inspect the Jobs graph.
 It will show the job names and their dependencies for each execution level.